Beatriz-Valencia/Portfolio/README.md

 ✨ Fluid typography using clamp() for scalable text sizes

-💫 GSAP animations for smooth, subtle transitions
+💫 Animations for smooth, subtle transitions

 🧭 Accessible navigation bar with consistent UX